dmrickey/fvtt-ckl-roll-bonuses/README.md

 <details>
   <summary>How to configure spell Caster Level modifications (click to expand)</summary>

-  ### ~~For All Spells~~ Deprecated
-  - ~~Add dictionary flag `all-spell-cl` to your buff/feature/etc.~~
-    - ~~Text input will appear for your formula~~
-  - The system now has its own CL change target

   ### For Specific Element
   Useful for specific abilities such as [Gnome's Pyromaniac alternate racial trait](https://www.aonprd.com/RacesDisplay.aspx?ItemName=Gnome#:~:text=and%20illusion%20resistance.-,Pyromaniac,-Source%20Advanced%20Race).
   - Add dictionary flag `elemental-cl` to your buff/feature/etc.
     - Text input will appear for your formula
     - Dropdown selector will show up with options for `acid`, `cold`, `electric`, or `fire`

-  ### For Specific School
-  - Add dictionary flag `schoolClOffset` to your buff/feature/etc.
-    - Text input will appear for your formula
-    - Dropdown selector will show up with options for your chosen school

 </details>